Jennifer Egan: Career

 Egan has published short fiction in the New Yorker, Harper's, Zoetrope: All-Story, and Ploughshares, among other periodicals, and her journalism appears in the New York Times Magazine.
 Her first novel, The Invisible Circus, was released in 1995 and adapted into a film of the same name released in 2001.
 She has published one short story collection and six novels, among which Look at Me was a finalist for the National Book Award in 2001.

 Egan has been hesitant to classify A Visit from the Goon Squad as either a novel or a short story collection, saying, "I wanted to avoid centrality.
 I wanted polyphony.
 I wanted a lateral feeling, not a forward feeling.
 My ground rules were: every piece has to be very different, from a different point of view.
 I actually tried to break that rule, later; if you make a rule, then you also should break it!"
-The book features genre-bending content, such as a chapter entirely formatted as a Microsoft PowerPoint presentation.
+The book features form-breaking content, such as a chapter entirely formatted as a Microsoft PowerPoint presentation.
 Of her inspiration and approach to the work, she said, "I don't experience time as linear.
-I experience it in layers that seem to coexist One thing that facilitates that kind of time travel is music, which is why I think music ended up being such an important part of the book.
+I experience it in layers that seem to coexist. […] One thing that facilitates that kind of time travel is music, which is why I think music ended up being such an important part of the book.
 Also, I was reading Proust.
 He tries, very successfully, in some ways, to capture the sense of time passing, the quality of consciousness, and the ways to get around linearity, which is the weird scourge of writing prose."